 Our strategy for Europe's feed phosphates market has three objectives.
 Firstly, to restore Aliphos to its position as the European market leader with a production capacity of 0.5 million tonnes.
-Presently, we have around 310,000 tonnes duction plant has now become our preferred business model, of capacity from our Rotterdam and Bulgarian plants.
+Presently, we have around 310,000 tonnes of capacity from our Rotterdam and Bulgarian plants.
 So the project under construction in Dunkirk, France, by adding over 220,000 tonnes, should take back our market share.
 Secondly, we want a large European plant operating with our own technology, something we don't have currently.
-Thirdly, the DCP di-hydrate produced by our Dunkirk plant is highly unusual in Europe - and will provide us with a major competitive ules with their own raw materials.
+Thirdly, the DCP di-hydrate produced by our Dunkirk plant is highly unusual in Europe - and will provide us with a major competitive advantage because it is a more effective and biodigestible type of feed phosphate.